 How do math tutors put their students at ease?

-- The first few minutes of every tutoring session is spent talking to the student and really getting to know them as a person.
-We want to know what your passions are, what your favorite classes are etc. It’s so important to create a personal connection.
-This is the first step at creating a real relationship.
+- The beginning of each tutoring session is dedicated to building rapport.
+We want to get to know them as a person.
+We want to know what they are passionate about in life.
+It's important to know what classes the student enjoys.
+It’s SO important to create a personal connection.
+This is the first step in creating a real relationship.

-- We then show how mathematics relates to the students passions.
-We are not trying to convince you to become a mathematician, we are trying to convince you that a knowledge of mathematics will make you better at your passion.
-If you’re a musician we can talk about frequency and the harmonic series.
-If you’re an artist we can talk about the golden ratio and how it was used in renaissance art.
-If you’re an athlete we can talk about statistics and sports betting.
+- We then show how mathematics relates to the student's passion.
+We are not trying to convince you to become a mathematician.
+We ARE trying to convince you that a knowledge of mathematics will make you better at your passion.
+If you’re a musician, we can talk about frequency and the harmonic series.
+If you’re an artist, we can talk about the golden ratio and how it was used in renaissance art.
+If you’re an athlete, we can talk about statistics and sports betting.

-- We react very calmly to the students mistakes and let them know it’s not a big deal.
+- We react calmly to the student's mistakes and let them know it’s not a big deal.
 Everyone makes mistakes, especially in math.
-It’s SO important that your student feels comfortable making mistakes and that they won’t be judged as “dumb” for making those mistakes.
+It’s SO important that your student feel comfortable making mistakes.
+They should never feel judged.

-- We never get frustrated with the student.
-If a student is working on a math problem and you become frustrated, the student can absolutely feel that frustration.
-It will make them feel dumb and they will shut down.
-No more learning on that day.
+We never get frustrated with the student.
+If a student is working on a math problem and you become frustrated, the student can feel that frustration.
+It will make them feel dumb, and they will shut down.
+No more learning will occur on that day.

-- Praise is a powerful motivator.
-When a student does something right we give lots of praise.
+Praise is a powerful motivator.
+If a student does something right we give lots of praise.
 This will build confidence and continue to put the student at ease.
-Once the student has that “ah ha” moment we give them lots of praise which really starts to change the math story for the better.
+Once the student has that “ah-ha” moment we give them lots of praise.
+This changes their math story for the better.

-As you can see there is a lot more that goes into the process to tutor math than just doing math.
-It’s a complicated process that engages students deepest fears and insecurities.
+There is a lot more that goes into tutoring math than just doing math.
+It’s a process that engages the student's deepest fears and insecurities.
 This is why most parent attempts to tutor their kids goes horribly wrong.
-There are too many expectations and frustrations tied up in your unique relationship that will get in the way of great mathematics tutoring.
-By engaging a math tutor you get a clean slate to develop a new kind of relationship free of past experiences and expectations.
+There are too many expectations and frustrations tied up in your relationship.
+This will get in the way of great mathematics tutoring.
+By engaging a math tutor you get a clean slate.
+You can develop a new kind of relationship, free of past experiences and expectations.